syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 Comments are used to include additional information to a paragraph or text in a Word document.
 Comments can be added or modified whenever needed and deleted when the comment has served its purpose.

-Adding Comments Using MS Office Interop
+Adding Comments Using Microsoft Office Automation

 The following code example illustrates how to add comments to a Word document.
 You need to define the range of text where the comment is to be added.